How to make Milk Kefir

 You may also put some sliced fruit into the milk for the second fermentation, to add some extra probiotic value and flavour.
 For milk kefir, I like to add some chopped blueberries.

-When the second fermentation is done, the milk will have heavily separated, like a large white blob sitting on top of a layer of clear pale liquid.
+When the second fermentation is done, the milk will have noticeably separated, like a large white blob sitting on top of a layer of clear pale liquid.
 You can stir it up or even put it in a blender to create a consistent texture.
 Drink it straight away or you may refrigerate it for later.

 Dos and Dont's